François Pitot (figure skater)

 François Pitot (born 4 January 2005) is a French figure skater.
-He is the 2025 French national silver medalist, a two-time French national bronze medalist (2023, 2024), the 2024 Golden Spin of Zagreb bronze medalist, and the 2025 Coupe du Printemps champion.
+He is the 2025 French national silver medalist, a two-time French national bronze medalist (2023, 2024), the 2026 CS Nebelhorn Trophy bronze medalist, and the 2024 Golden Spin of Zagreb bronze medalist.

 At the junior level, Pitot is the 2024 French junior national champion, 2023 JGP Japan champion, the 2023 JGP Thailand silver medalist, and the 2021 JGP France I bronze medalist.

 Personal life

 Pitot was born on 4 January 2005 in Orléans, France.

 His figure skating idol is Nathan Chen.

 Career

 Early years

 Pitot began learning how to skate in 2012 at age seven.
 He initially pursued football as a child, but decided to try skating as his brother and sister were already involved in the sport and quickly came to enjoy it.
 Didier Lucine, Claudine Lucine, Katia Gentelet, and Cédric Tour were his first coaches.

 He won the 2019 French Novice Championships and finished twelfth at the Junior Championships that same year.
 He also won gold at the 2019 Triglav Trophy.